Not a task I enjoy

 When I tracked the approximate time it takes to do things, I changed my thinking about how I do things.
 I found I seriously overestimate how long it actually takes to accomplish anything.
 In writing down time estimates for various tasks, I paid more attention to how long it took me.

 A lot of my problem in my lack of organization was thinking of everything as this huge enormous monster of a job.
 I wouldn’t even start because I didn’t think I had the time for it.
 (If this is you, check out my cleaning hacks!)

 5 Second Task

 Instead of ignoring the shoes spilled all over the floor, I pick up the worst ones, and casually kick the rest in the direction of the closet.
 I know that in a day or so, the chore will come up on my calendar, and one of my children will be directed to put them all away neatly.

 I don’t start one job and get sidetracked into another anymore… because my jobs aren’t as big, and they don’t take as long as I once thought.
 I’ve even been known to have clean sinks occasionally — because I can do a load of dishes in steps, and each step takes only about 5 minutes!
-Even the most hated task can be tolerated for 5 minutes…

 No more mom-guilt, and my procrastination habits are harnessed.
 This sidetracked home executive is no longer (as) sidetracked.